awslabs/aws-deployment-framework/docs/user-guide.md

 }
 ```

 When you use the special keyword **"resolve:"**, the value in the specified path will be fetched from Parameter Store on the deployment account during the CodeBuild Containers execution and populated into the parameter file for each account you have defined.
-If you plan on using Passwords ensure you are using the [NoEcho](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) property to ensure it is kept out of the console and logs.
+If you plan on using any sensitive data, ensure you are using the [NoEcho](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) property to ensure it is kept out of the console and logs.

-To highlight an example of how Parameter Injection can work well, think of the following scenario: You want to create a Logging S3 Bucket in a central AWS Account for the organization.
-You then want to create resources in other accounts and have their logs forward to this central bucket.
-To do this, the resources in the other accounts need to know the name of the S3 Bucket to forward to.
-We cannot use *!ImportValue* in CloudFormation since the Stacks are in different accounts.
-To solve this issue we can define a S3 Bucket name up-front and store that name in Parameter Store on the Deployment Account.
-Once stored we can use a value in our `global.json` *(eg "resolve:/logging/s3_bucket")* parameter file to fetch and propagate the value into all accounts and regions parameter files.
+To highlight an example of how Parameter Injection can work well, think of the following scenario: You have some value that you wish to rotate on a monthly bases.
+You have some automation in place that updates the value of a Parameter store parameter to add in this new value.
+Each time this pipeline runs it will check for that value and update the resources accordingly, effectively detaching the parameters from the pipeline itself.

 ### Nested Stacks